smyrbdr/sumeyrabedir/README.md

-# github projects all in one place
+# course repositories and github projects all in one web-page